-ensuringEnsuring new developments include non-residential space suitable for the needs of small businesses; and seekingSeeking funding and partnerships to create new space for start-ups, small businesses, the creative industries and artists AM137 85 9.43 It is expected that affordable workspace will be delivered on site.
-Where this is not possible, payment in lieu will be accepted.
-The payment in lieu process will be set out in the Planning Obligations SPDDeveloper Contributions Supplementary Planning Document (SPD) .
-For space that is provided on site, it is expected that this will be delivered as space held at a discount below market rent.
-This will ensure that rents are set at an affordable level for local businesses.
-AM139 85 9.45 Early engagement with operators and potential occupiers is central to the design and delivery of successful workspace.
-Further guidance will be provided in an Affordable Workspace Strategy and the Planning Obligations SPDDeveloper Contributions Supplementary Planning Document (SPD).
-AM140 85 9.46 Affordable workspace and contributions will be secured via Section 106 agreementagreements.
-AM141 86 9.49 It is important for all Waltham Forest residents to have access to opportunities for training and skill development.
-The Planning Obligations SPDDeveloper Contributions Supplementary Planning Document (SPD) sets out the structure for the negotiation and compliance of S106 obligations to capture the opportunities of growth and ensure Waltham Forest residents have access to high quality employment across the borough.
-AM142 86 9.51 There is opportunity to widen the type of uses within in-the borough's railway arches to support wider commercial, business and service uses, falling in the rest of Class E and drinking establishments, especially around station hubs, town centres or as part of wider regeneration and renewal.
+AM9.32 85 9.47 One of the borough's key priorities is to ensure Waltham Forest residents have access to skills, training and employment.
+Working with the Council's borough's employment and skills services and approved partnerships in line with the Waltham Forest's Connecting Communities programme(5), will support local residents to access a variety of training and employment opportunities.
+(5) Funded by the Ministry for Housing, Communities and Local Government (MHCLG) to inspire the people of Waltham Forest to make a positive impact for those around them AM9.33 86 9.49 It is important for all Waltham Forest residents to have access to opportunities for training and skill development.
+The Planning Obligations SPDDeveloper Contributions Supplementary Planning Document (SPD) sets out the structure for the negotiation and compliance of Section 106 obligations to capture the opportunities of growth and ensure Waltham Forest residents have access to high quality employment across the borough.
+AM9.34 86 9.51 There is opportunity to broaden widen the type of uses within in the borough's railway arches to include support wider commercial, business and service uses, falling in the rest of Class E and drinking establishments , especially around station hubs, town centres or as part of wider regeneration and renewal .
 This will help to boost the vitality and vibrancy of the area surrounding the railway arches and contribute to the diversity of town centres.
-AM143 87 9.52 Some railway arches are located in residential and noise sensitive areas.
+AM9.35 87 9.52 Some railway arches are located in residential and noise sensitive areas.
 Similar to the borough's employment sites, it is important for new developments to adopt suitable design measures to avoid impacts and reduce disturbances to sensitive uses, obstruction of public realm and adverse impacts to the railway line.
-AM144 87 9.54 The main tools the Council has in delivering the policies in this section of the Plan are: Industrial Masterplans; Industrial Intensification SPDSupplementary Planning Document (SPD); Planning Obligations SPDDeveloper Contributions Supplementary Planning Document (SPD) and Section 106 contributions-; and PlanningThe planning application process
+AM9.36 87 9.54 The main tools the Council has in delivering the policies in this section of the Plan are: Industrial Masterplans; Industrial Intensification SPDSupplementary Planning Document (SPD); Planning Obligations SPDDeveloper Contributions Supplementary Planning Document (SPD) and Section 106 contributions; and Planning The planning application process.